 Looking for a perfectly warm winter hat this year?
-Our gift to you today is a free pattern for a simple hat in super squishy brioche rib that that'll look great on everyone!
+Our gift to you today is a free knitting pattern for a simple hat in super squishy brioche rib that that'll look great on everyone!
+It makes a great beginner brioche project, or is an easy and gentle knit for more experienced knitters.
 It's named after our team member Daniel, who recently left to pursue a career in music production — we made this as a leaving gift for him.

 Worsted weight yarn, 100[130, 155, 185, 210, 230] yds / 91[118, 142, 169, 192, 214] m